AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Conclusions

 \item Alongside other similar events, its atypical post-peak blackbody temperature and radius evolution possibly points to the presence of significant photometric heterogeneity in the TDE landscape.
 AT2019cmw possibly represents a `missing link' between TDEs and the recently categorised LFCs, which \citet{nicholl_at_2023} speculate may be peculiar TDEs from IMBHs or stellar mass black holes.

 \end{itemize}

-We have found AT2019cmw to be an extreme event in many aspects, with relatively few analogous events in the literature.
+We have found AT2019cmw to be an extreme event in many aspects, with few analogous events in the literature.
 Our model estimates of a high disrupted star mass, if correct, point to the possibility that TDEs could provide a unique window from which we could probe star formation in close proximity to their host galaxies' SMBH.
 However, our \textsc{Redback} fits have highlighted the difficulties in measuring SMBH masses by fitting lightcurves using current TDE models, suggesting that additional theoretical work is currently needed to improve their physical accuracy.
 Many of the driving mechanisms behind aspects of AT2019cmw's and other atypical TDEs' evolution are also currently unknown, such as what causes the presentation of featureless spectra, and why some TDEs appear to cool post-peak whilst others do not.
-With >35000 new TDE discoveries expected from the Vera C. Rubin observatory \citep{ivezic_lsst_2019,bricman_prospects_2020}, many more AT2019cmw-like events will soon be discovered.
+With >35000 new TDE discoveries expected from the Vera C. Rubin observatory \citep{ivezic_lsst_2019,bricman_prospects_2020}, and observatories such as the La Silla Schmidt Southern Survey (LS4; \citealt{miller_silla_2025}) due to begin science operations in the near future, many more AT2019cmw-like events will soon be discovered.
 Significantly increasing our sample size of well-studied edge cases such as AT2019cmw will allow us to probe the limits of current TDE models.
 It will also allow us to better study the observational similarities and differences between peculiar and `normal' TDEs, improving our understanding of both sub-populations, as well as enabling us to refine our photometric filtering methods when separating TDEs and supernovae.